Treatment & Care

 The Patient Protection and Affordable Care Act.
 Shortened to the Affordable Care Act is a law that requires health insurance companies to cover mental health and substance abuse disorders.

 MHCA participates in a wide variety of health plans to serve our patients.
-These are contractual obligations set by your insurance provider and the amounts will vary based on your benefits.
 Check your insurance agreement to learn more about your coverage.
 If you have any questions related to health insurance acceptance or covered services, please feel free to contact us.

 What about no-shows?